matthewblewitt/hero/README.md

 # Hero score

-In the repo you'll mind a TS project running the serverless framework.
+In the repo you'll find a TS project running the serverless framework.

 I chose zod to handle request payloads and types, node-fetch for the fetching and Big.js to handle number precision.
 Considered using something like `lossless-json` when parsing the hero score in the request body, but felt uncessary at the 0-100 range.